UMaine-NMD-211-Fall-2020/Lab8-GeneralInputSensors/README.md

 0. Explanation of your lanterns to class
 1. Exploration of Sensor 1
 2. [EXTRA] Exploration of Sensor 2
-3. Use all 2 input sensors
+3. Use both input sensors
 4. Make your code from last week, the RGB LED / Push button joint code more concise or efficient.
 Use functions or classes.
 ## To Submit
 Upload the following to your google drive folder or link to your file via github.
 Only the code needed to take in input is necessary - feel free to use an LED to show that input was received, or take a screenshot of print statements that show that the values are getting through.
 In the case of a print statement, it needs to state what the values we see are as well as state the